Whatapalaver/peloton_notebook/README.md

 ## Installing requirements

-From your desired Python envirnment:
+From your desired Python environment:

 1. `make base-requirements`